 5 Ways to Make Your Fall Open House Extra-Cozy

-As the leaves change and the weather cools, fall provides the perfect backdrop for big changes and fresh starts—like selling your home.
+As the leaves change and the weather cools in Columbia MO, fall provides the perfect backdrop for big changes and fresh starts—like selling your home.
 If you’ve been thinking of selling, now is a great time to do it, and hosting a fall open house will help you kick it off right.
-Open houses generate excitement about a property, attract potential buyers, and give you an opportunity to showcase everything that makes your house unique and lovable.
-This autumn, use these 10 tips to make your fall open house extra-cozy and bring the offers rolling in.
+Open houses generate excitement about a property, attract potential buyers, and allow you to showcase everything that makes your house unique and lovable.
+This autumn, use these 10 tips to make your fall open house extra cozy and bring the offers rolling in.